Home

 Anyway, we fork right and up the gentle slope of Mynydd Llanybyther, moorland country.
 The route is still known today as "Heol Lloegr", 'the road to England'.

 Not much to note, except some fine beech hedging, till we reach Mountain Gate, now a house with stables opposite.
 (The house appears to have been the other side of the road on old maps.)
 We thought it could have been another toll, but no evidence of that.
-There we were told to look down the valley for Pont Ladronis or Robbers' Bridge (invisible in #4).
-Apparently, the thieves used to wait under it for the limekiln workers returning home with their pay.
+There we were told to look down the valley for Pont Lladrones or Robbers' Bridge (invisible in #4).
+Apparently, the (female!) thieves used to wait under it for the limekiln workers returning home with their pay.
 Were the kilns on the mountain somewhere?
+And were the womenfolk determined to get the money before the men spent it in the pub?1

 Light was fading so we called it a day at Crug y Biswal, a bronze age burial mound at 520387 (#5).
 Obviously, we had to continue another day, but we thought we'd tackle it from the other end next time.